This incident is not disclosed in the McDonalds FDD Franchise Disclosure Document (nor is it required to be disclosed):

-The McDonalds FDD - a 386-page Treasure Trove of Information
+The McDonalds FDD - a 378-page Treasure Trove of Information

-The 2011-2012 McDonalds Franchise Disclosure Document (issued May 1, 2011 and amended January 15, 2012) is a treasure trove of detailed information and is very difficult to obtain.
-Weighing in at 386-pages, it provides precise detail and answers to questions about the McDonalds franchise program you won't find anywhere else.
-To order your copy of the entire McDonalds FDD click on the PayPal link below for best pricing on the net.
+The 2017 McDonalds Franchise Disclosure Document (issued May 1, 2017) is a treasure trove of detailed information and is very difficult to obtain.
+Weighing in at 378-pages, it provides precise detail and answers to questions about the McDonalds franchise program you won't find anywhere else, To order your copy of the entire McDonalds FDD click on the PayPal link below for best pricing on the net.
 We are a verified and long-standing, sterling member of PayPal and your purchase is safe and protected.

-We also offer a 161-page list containing over 11,000 listings of U.S. McDonalds franchise owners (that can be purchased separately) - their names, store addresses and phone numbers - as provided by McDonalds.
-And we have another list (by name, address, phone number and email address) of the McDonalds franchisee organizations the virtually all franchise owners belong to.
+We also offer a 173-page list containing over 11,000 listings of U.S. McDonalds franchise owners (that can be purchased separately) - their names, store addresses and phone numbers - as provided by McDonalds.
+And we have another list (by organization name, address, phone number and email address) of the McDonalds franchisee organizations - all endorsed by McDonalds - that virtually all franchise owners belong to:

 Want to buy just the McDonalds franchise agreement?
 The McDonalds franchise contract can be purchased separately and is a true work of art - significantly smaller (and fairer) than most other franchise agreements used in the franchise fast food industry.

 Want to order just particular Items of the FDD?
-Like Item 19 Financial Performance Representations or Item 7 Estimated Initial Investment or one of the exhibits to the FDD - like the actual 16-page McDonalds franchise agreement (makes one wonder why other franchise companies require 50-page or 100-page franchise agreements when McDonalds gets by with only a 15-page franchise agreement), click on the PayPal link below to order individual items of the McDonalds FDD.
+Like Item 19 Financial Performance Representations or Item 7 Estimated Initial Investment or one of the exhibits to the FDD - like the actual 15-page McDonalds franchise agreement (makes one wonder why other franchise companies require 50-page to 150-page franchise agreements when McDonalds gets by with only a 15-page franchise agreement), click on the PayPal link below to order individual items of the McDonalds FDD.